sourishphate/GSOC_2025_EXXA-QML/Final/README.md

 # Final Work

-This folder contains the notebooks developed during the **Final phase** of the project.
+This folder contains the notebooks developed during the second half of the project.

 ## 📁 Notebooks: